jamiew/tweet-archiver/README.md

 TODO
 ----

-* needs a better name
+* Needs a better name
+* Save tweets as database records (WIP in the `database` branch)
 * S3 or Dropbox file-saving support (like IFTTT)
+* Publish to a static HTML file or e.g. GitHub pages
-* post to IRC/HipChat/Campfire/XMPP
+* Post to IRC/HipChat/Campfire/XMPP
-* could be fun to hack GitHub or Pastebin et al to use as tweet storage engines
+* Could be fun to hack support for storing to git, Pastebin and other non-standard storage engines

 Contributing
 ------------